EnesKilicaslan/Enhanced-k-Nearest-Neighbors/README.md

 # Enhanced-k-Nearest-Neighbors

+This is an implementation of k-nearest neighbors algorithm for multi-labeled documents

 ### ToDo List

 - [ ] pre-processing code ( order might change for this task)

-- [ ] BM25 similarity to compare two documents
+- [ ] implement BM25 similarity to compare two documents

 - [ ] implement k-NN